dpoljak7/spring-poc/README.md

   `docker-compose.yml` file, providing a consistent environment for local development and integration testing.
 - **GitHub Pipeline for CI/CD**: Automates builds, testing, and code quality checks through a GitHub Actions workflow, ensuring code reliability and maintainability.
+- **Jacoco**: Provides detailed code coverage reports during testing to ensure the implemented functionality is
+- well-tested and aligned with project requirements.

 ---